-As it is essential for all doctoral candidates to have received research integrity training, an additional lecture on 'Research Integrity and Good Research Practice' will be offered.
+As it is essential for all doctoral and habilitational candidates to have received research integrity training, an additional lecture on 'Research Integrity and Good Research Practice' will be offered.

 Doctoral candidates should receive intensive support during thesis preparation.
 This support should be provided by a researcher (mentor) from within the research group responsible for approving the subject of the doctoral thesis.
 It is recommended that the student should also receive additional support from a co-mentor from a different research group.
 Doctoral candidates should meet with their mentors/co-mentors on a regular basis to assess progress, set targets, and discuss any problems that may arise.

 Complaints of inadequate supervision, unfair authorship arrangements, and allegations of research fraud should initially be directed to the relevant Ombudsperson.
 The Ombudspersons' role is to provide advice and to act as a mediator.
 Should the conflict or grievance not be resolved, the Faculty Management team will be tasked with deciding, in a timely manner, whether an investigation panel/committee should be convened.